kexiaowen/CS4224-MongoDB/README.md

 # CS4224-MongoDB

 ## Installing and Running MongoDB
-1. Install MongoDB on the cluster of machines in the `/temp` folder from binary tarball files.
+1. Install MongoDB on every cluster of machines in the `/temp` folder from binary tarball files.
 Unarchive the files into folder `/temp/mongodb-linux-x86_64-rhel70-4.0.3`

             > cd /temp
             > wget https://fastdl.mongodb.org/linux/mongodb-linux-x86_64-rhel70-4.0.3.tgz
             > tar -xzf mongodb-linux-x86_64-rhel70-4.0.3.tgz

 2. Create a new sharded cluster that consists of five mongos, the config server replica set, and a shard replica set.
-    1. Create directories for storing data and logs
+    1. Create directories for storing data and logs for all five nodes

             > cd /temp/mongodb-linux-x86_64-rhel70-4.0.3/bin
             > mkdir -p data/db
             > mkdir -p data/shard
             > mkdir logs

     2. Create the Config Server Replica Set on nodes 0, 2 and 4.
-Run the following command on each node.
+Run the following command on each of the three nodes.
 Replace <node_ip_address> with the IP address of the node.

             > ./mongod --configsvr --replSet cfgrs --dbpath /temp/mongodb-linux-x86_64-rhel70-4.0.3/bin/data/db --logpath /temp/mongodb-linux-x86_64-rhel70-4.0.3/bin/logs/configsvr.log --bind_ip <node_ip_address> --fork